BlueButterflies/Phonebook/README.md

-# Phonebook whit C# in Visual Studio
+# Phonebook with C# in Visual Studio
 <h4> This Desktop Application project is a simple phone book, where you can calculate the age,zodiac sign of the contact, has notifications for each contact's birthday, and than export to HTML format.
 <h4/>
   <br/>